FIWARE/cloud.PaaS/doc/admin_guide.rst

 	gpgcheck=0
 	enabled=1

-After that, you can install the paas manager just doing:
+After that, you can install the PaaS Manager just doing:

 .. code::